-When designing an aluminum enclosure for your backflow preventer, it’s easy to overlook freeze protection.
+When selecting a backflow cover for your reduced pressure zone backflow assembly (RPZ) it’s easy to overlook freeze protection.
 But if you don’t take the proper steps to insulate and heat your enclosure, you could end up with a frozen backflow preventer and huge problems.
-Heaters for aluminum enclosures can maintain freeze protection in the harshest environments, depending on where it’s placed.
+Heaters for backflow covers can maintain freeze protection in the harshest environments, depending on where it’s placed.

-It’s important to remember that more than half of the United States and all of Canada will average a temperature of 32 degrees or lower during its coldest month.
+More than half of the United States and all of Canada will average a temperature of 32 degrees or lower during its coldest month.
+More than a day at these temperatures can lead to freezing if the backflow cover does not have heat.
 In fact, according to the National Weather Service, some states will see the temperature drop below freezing as early as August.
-But a heater allows you to keep your backflow enclosure at a steady, warm temperature.

-That’s why it’s critical to install your heater in the optimal location.
-So, let’s look at the three types of heaters to consider for your aluminum enclosure and the best place to install it.
+That’s why it’s critical to install the backflow cover heater in the optimal location.
+Let’s look at the three types of heaters to consider and the best place to install them.